 Creating a new destination in the heart of the UK capital

-We are working to deliver an inspiring place where leading businesses and their employees will want to live and work, and a bustling restaurant quarter where locals and tourists will meet, eat and shop.
+We worked to deliver an inspiring place where leading businesses and their employees want to live and work, and a bustling restaurant quarter where locals and tourists meet, eat and shop.

 Nova, Victoria Project summary

 Flanagan Lawrence, PLP Architecture, Benson + Forsyth, Robert Bird Group, EC Harris, Gardiner & Theobald, Aecom, Hilson Moran Partnership